danieloraca/lumberjack/README.md

 # 🪓 Lumberjack
 ![Rust](https://github.com/danieloraca/lumberjack/actions/workflows/test.yml/badge.svg)

-**Lumberjack** is a terminal UI (TUI) for browsing and searching **AWS CloudWatch Logs**.
+**Lumberjack** is a 2026‑grade terminal UI (TUI) for browsing and searching **AWS CloudWatch Logs** — fast, keyboard‑driven, and unapologetically anti-click.

 It lets you:
-- Browse and fuzzy-search log groups
+- Browse and fuzzy-search log groups like TV channels
-- Filter logs by time range and pattern
+- Filter logs by time range and pattern with human‑friendly input (`-5m`, `-30s`, `-1h`)
-- Stream and scroll results
+- Stream and scroll results in a proper `tail -f` style TUI
-- Pretty-print embedded JSON logs
-- Stay entirely in the terminal
+- Stay entirely in the terminal — no tabs, no spinners, no surprise “new UI” toggles

 Built in **Rust**, powered by **ratatui**, **crossterm**, and the **AWS SDK for Rust**.

 ---

-## Features
+## Features (a.k.a.
+Why Not Just Use The Console?)

 - 📂 Log group browser (scrollable, with `/` fuzzy search)
+  Flip through log groups like channels, without waiting for a web app to boot.
 - 🔍 Filter logs by:
   - Start time
   - End time